tzdevil/Lexicon-Quest/README.md

   </ul>
 </div>

+- Main Menu has been added.
+- High Score History has been added.
-- You will now be able to answer questions or move to the next question by pressing Enter on the Keypad as well.
+- You will now be able to see whether the solved question is correct or wrong.
-- There will be a short Loading Panel before the game starts.
-- You can now get a new letter by pressing L.
-- You can now guess the word by pressing G.
-- Game Over screen has been added.
+- "Word was" text has been replaced with "The word was".
-- Pause Menu screen has been added.
-You can also pause the game by pressing ESC.

 <div id="user-content-toc">
   <ul>